shoeffner/mthesis/src/gaze_library.md

 %).
 Of course this data has to be taken into account carefully, as most respondents are in some way users of the website [stackoverflow.com](https://stackoverflow.com), a programming related questions and answers website.
 But the results mean that many people are already familiar with Git and can easily join the project and collaborate without having to overcome high entrance barriers like learning a new +VCS.

-A typical workflow[^gitworkflows] with Git starts with cloning the code repository, that means downloading the latest source code.
+A typical workflow with Git starts with cloning the code repository, that means downloading the latest source code.
 Then, for each feature to be added to the project, these steps are performed:

 1. Create a branch.
 This can be understand as a local temporary copy of the source code.
 2. Modify the code in the branch to build the feature.
-3. Create a *commit*, which is comparable to a checkpoint where you can always return to.
-It also helps to give the code a version number, since a commit creates a unique hash for the current code[^hashadvantages].
+3. Create a commit, which is comparable to a checkpoint to which you can always return.
+It also gives the code a unique version number, since a commit creates a unique hash for the current code[^hashadvantages].
-4. Publish the commit to the original host[^onlydiffpushed] (this is called *pushing*).
+4. Publish the commit to the original host[^onlydiffpushed] (this is called pushing).
 5. After verifying that the commit does not break the functionality and follows the project's coding standards, the changes can be merged into the original code.

-[^gitworkflows]: There are many different ways to structure a Git workflow.
+There are many different ways to structure a Git workflow.
 One is the *GitFlow* branching model [@Driessen2010], which hugely influenced Gaze's workflow in the beginning.
-Gaze does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed on a common branch, the so called trunk.
+Gaze does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed onto a common branch, the so called trunk or master.

 [^hashadvantages]: Having a unique hash for a code has other advantages as well, for example it can be used to verify the integrity of source code.
   While for SHA1, the algorithm behind git's hash creation, a hash collision has been found [@Stevens2017], Git takes steps against it.
-[^onlydiffpushed]: Technically, only the differences between the original and the changed version are submitted, alongside some meta information.
+[^onlydiffpushed]: Technically, only the differences between the original and the changed version are submitted, plus some meta information.

 Gaze is published on the source code hosting service [GitHub](https://github.com).
 Whenever a new commit is